-Property Behavior/Application Туре Dynamic ^a we Write-enable (active high). boolean or reference Yes wel Write-enable (active low). boolean or reference Yes anded Logical AND of all bits in field . boolean Yes ored Logical OR of all bits in field . boolean Yes xored Logical XOR of all bits in field . boolean Yes fieldwidth Determines the width of all instances of the field .
+Table 18-Hardware access properties Property Behavior/Application Туре Dynamic we Write-enable (active high). boolean or reference Yes wel Write-enable (active low). boolean or reference Yes anded Logical AND of all bits in field. boolean Yes ored Logical OR of all bits in field. boolean Yes xored Logical XOR of all bits in field. boolean Yes fieldwidth Determines the width of all instances of the field .
 This number shall be a numeric.
 The default value of fieldwidth is undefined. longint unsigned No hwclr Hardware clear.
 This field need not be declared as hardware-writable. boolean or reference Yes hwset Hardware set.
 This field need not be declared as hardware-writable. boolean or reference Yes hwenable Determines which bits may be updated after any write enables, hard- ware clears/sets or counter increment has been performed.
-Bits that are set to 1 will be updated. reference Yes hwmask Determines which bits may be updated after any write enables, hard- ware clears/sets or counter increment has been performed.
-Bits that are set to 1 will not be updated. reference Yes a) we determines this field is hardware-writable when set, resulting in a generated input which enables hardware access.
+Bits that are reference Yes set to 1 will not be updated.

+set to 1 will be updated.